Story: Auckland region

 Auckland city is on a narrow strip between two harbours: the Waitematā and the wide, shallow Manukau.
 Further north is the Kaipara Harbour, a habitat for wading birds.

 Volcanic cones mark the skyline, and the Waitākere Ranges rise steeply in the west.
 The major river is the Waikato in the south.

 Among the Māori names for the Auckland isthmus is Tāmaki-makau-rau (Tāmaki of a hundred lovers).
 Ngāti Whātua, Ngāti Pāoa and other tribes settled there, growing kūmara (sweet potatoes) in the fertile soil.
 European traders and missionaries arrived in the 1820s.
 In 1840 Governor William Hobson set up the town of Auckland at Tāmaki.
 It was the country’s capital until 1865.

 Māori–European conflict over land led to war in the 1860s, and tribal land claims continue today.

 From the 1870s the region began to grow, exporting gold, kauri timber and kauri gum.

 During the 20th century Auckland city grew faster than other centres, and became New Zealand’s main city.
 New motorways encouraged urban sprawl and a reliance on private cars.
 Traffic congestion is a chronic problem.

-Auckland is home to one-third of New Zealanders – 1,319,352 residents in 2006.
+Auckland is home to one-third of New Zealanders – 1,415,550 residents in 2013.
 Most immigrants choose to settle in this multicultural region.
-Asians, Pacific Islanders and Māori form nearly 45% of the population.
+Asians, Pacific Islanders and Māori form 48% of the population.

 Sport and leisure